anilyadav9866/Book-rental-fully-featured-website/README.md

 The key features of the application are:

-1. Users can search book by Name, ISBN.
+1. Users can search book by Name or ISBN#.
-2. Users will get notified 7 days prior to the end of the subscription.
+2. Users will get notified via email 7 days prior to the end of the subscription.
-3. Auto-suggestion of books according to the user search.
+3. Auto-suggestion of books according to the user search patterns.
-4. Cart feature to save books in a cart.
+4. Cart feature to save books in a cart for checkout.
 5. Automatic email notification for subscription renewal as well as new book added.

 ## Technologies Used in the application: